mthuurne/retroasm/docs/instruction-set.md

 Flow control of the instruction set definition is unrelated to flow control of the processor being defined.
 The latter is modeled by assigning to the `pc` register.

+### No Operation (NOP)

+The `nop` statement does absolutely nothing.
+It can be used in situations where you have to provide a statement but there is nothing to be done.

 Functions
 ---------